Vichingo455/Vichingo455/README.md

 ## What do i do on my PC?
 I test some viruses using virtual machines ([VMware](https://vmware.com)).
 I also made my own malware.

+## Privacy Policies
+My privacy policy is valid for all projects and is stored [here](https://tiny.one/Vichingo455PrivacyPolicy)